CMLPlatform/cgn_supplementary_material/README.md

 **Note: SankeyWidget performs on Jupyter Notebook**

 ## results.xls
-> Excel file with results from 'code.py'
+Excel file with results from ***code.py***

 ## analysis.xls
-It includes the circularity gap analysis and figures based on 'results.xlsb' source data
+It includes the circularity gap analysis and figures based on ***results.xlsb*** source data

 ## exio_class.xls
 It includes material group classificafication used in Sankey diagram from EXIOBASE v.3.3.15 categories

 ## wb_to_exio_cov.xls
-Excel file coverts datasets from World Bank Statistics
+Excel file coverts datasets from World Bank Statistics to EXIOBASE classification

 ## procedure.docx
 Word file contains: